Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Computation of the bounds

 \subsection{The bound \boldmath\texorpdfstring{$\mathcal{Z}_1$}{Z1}\unboldmath}

 The bound $\mathcal{Z}_1$ is essential in our computer-assisted approach as it controls the accuracy of the approximate inverse $\mathbb{A}_T$.
 Indeed, $\mathcal{Z}_1$ satisfies

 In particular, as demonstrated in the following lemma, having $\mathcal{Z}_1 <1$ implies the invertibility of $\mathbb{A}_T$ (which is required in Theorem \ref{th: radii polynomial}).
-We recall some of the results from \cite{unbounded_domain_cadiot} (see Section 3) and provide an explicit computation for $\mathcal{Z}_1$ in the case of the capillary-gravity Whitham equation. \begin{lemma} Let $Z_1$ and $\mathcal{Z}_{u,i}^k$ $(i \in \{1, 2\}$, $k \in \{0, 1, 2\})$ be satisfying the following
+We recall some of the results from \cite{unbounded_domain_cadiot} (see Section 3) and provide an explicit computation for $\mathcal{Z}_1$ in the case of the {cgWE }. \begin{lemma} Let $Z_1$ and $\mathcal{Z}_{u,i}^k$ $(i \in \{1, 2\}$, $k \in \{0, 1, 2\})$ be satisfying the following